Automated Detection and Forecasting of COVID-19 using Deep Learning Techniques: A Review: Computer Aided Diagnosis System (CADS) for COVID-19 Detection

 \subsubsection{Segmentation Models}

-In this section, various DL models developed to segment the lung region to detect the COVID-19 patients accurately are discussed.
-FCN network, SegNet, U-Net, and Res2Net DL models are widely used for the segmentation of lungs and are briefly discussed below.
+A wide variety of DL models have been developed for the segmentation of the lung region to detect COVID-19 in patients accurately.
+Among these models, FCN network \cite{fcn}, SegNet \cite{a149}, U-Net \cite{unet}, and Res2Net \cite{a139} DL models are widely used for the segmentation of lungs.
+In this section, some of these models are briefly discussed.